rogiergit/Ollama-Install/README.md

   * PowerShell

 ## Windows settings
+* Check if virtualisation is enabled for your pc/laptop.
+Check this article: https://www.technorms.com/8208/check-if-processor-supports-virtualization
+* If it's disabled but your CPU is able to, enable it in your BIOS.
+Check this article: https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html
-* Go to Control Panel > "Turn Windows features on or off" > Enable 'Virtual Machine Platform'
+* Go to Control Panel > "Turn Windows features on or off"
+  * Enable 'Virtual Machine Platform'
-* Also enable 'Windows Subsystem for Linux'
+  * Enable 'Windows Subsystem for Linux'

 ## Install Windows Subsystem for Linux (WSL)
 * Run the install command from "install-wsl-ubuntu.ps1" in a Powershell terminal.